-If your spouse were specifically excluded from your policy, then you should know from the language of the exclusion form that this incident wouldn’t be covered.
+If your spouse were explicitly excluded from your policy, then you should know from the language of the exclusion form that this incident wouldn’t be covered.

 Excluding an individual from your policy means if that person operates your vehicle, he or she won’t be covered in any way by your auto insurance coverages or benefits.
 This is called a named driver exclusion.

-Ultimately, to find out if your auto insurance policy will cover this accident if she is found at-fault, you’ll have to contact your insurer directly.
+Ultimately, you’ll have to contact your insurer directly to find out if your auto insurance policy will cover this accident if she is found at fault.

-If your wife is covered in this instance by your auto insurance policy, then if she is found at fault the damages, she caused others would be covered by your liability insurance (bodily injury and property damage).
-For damage to your own vehicle, you would need collision coverage to make a claim, and the deductible would be due.
+If your wife is covered in this instance by your auto insurance policy, then if she is found at fault the damages she caused others would be covered by your liability insurance (bodily injury and property damage).
+You would need collision coverage to make a claim for damage to your vehicle, and the deductible would be due.

 If your wife wants to drive, she must get a valid license.
-To get the best rates for both of you on one household auto insurance policy, start comparison shopping now.
-Shopping around for the cheapest rates will be important whether your wife is newly licensed or reinstating her license after a suspension or revocation.
+Start comparison shopping now to get the best rates for both of you on one household auto insurance policy.